liznbrett97-web/konstantinovs-2026/accommodations.md

 **Kombinat Rooms** (20 rooms)
 Well located at the edge of the pedestrian zone less than 2 blocks from the church with modern, contemporary feel.
 All rooms are recently renovated.
 Half the rooms face the main thoroughfare, while the other half have very high windows (you'll get sunlight but limited views out the window).
 The church steeple is visible from many windows, which adds charm.
 Breakfast is included at the popular cafe next door.
 Note: the entrance is on a less charming street that connects to the pedestrian plaza.

-## Traditional Serbian Accommodations in the Heart of Downtown

-*These are rooms in the pedestrian with reception areas that might have limited hours.*

 **Lanterna Rooms** (8 rooms)
 Lovely, clean and bright rooms above a popular pizza restaurant at the edge of the pedestrian zone (about 4 blocks from the church) and near the entrance to the must-see Dunavski Park.
 The staff is warm and accommodating.
 Note: one room has no windows, so be sure to confirm your room type when booking.